NEONScience/NEON-Data-Skills/tutorials/Other/GEE/1-intro-aop-gee-series/1a_intro_aop_gee.md

 ## Compare Directional and Bidirectional Reflectance

 Lastly, let's also look at a bidirectional data product at the same site, so you can explore some of the differences between the directional and bidirectional reflectance.
-We will also display the release, citation, and DOI (Digital Object Identifier) information for this data.
+We will also display the properties for this data.

 ```javascript
 // Bidirectional Reflectance (HSI_REFL/002)